Patasheva/Patasheva/README.md

-- 👩🏼‍💻 Hi, I'm Olga PATASHEVA, a Data Scientist living in Paris.
+- 👩🏼‍💻 Hi, I'm Olga PATASHEVA, an AI & Data Science Developer living in Paris.
 - 🎓 Master's degree in Applied Economics from the University Paris Nanterre.
-- 🤖 Focused on developing high-performance AI trading algorithms.
+- 🤖 Focused on developing high-performance AI solutions for marketing and sales.
-- 🤝 Looking to collaborate with data enthusiasts and tackle new data challenges.
+- 🤝 I am a problem solver.
 - 🛠️ Python
 - 📩 Join me on LinkedIn: https://www.linkedin.com/in/olga-patasheva/.